ac238/skyrmions-trial/README.md

 Does numerical calculations to m1_init, m2_init, m3_init and saves them in m1, m2, m3.
 Plots m1 and m2, then saves them all in m1_init, m2_init, m3_init to repeat.
 Each term of the equations of motion are added separately so that they may be turned off by setting the values "zeeman" and "landau" to zero.

+% Zeeman term
+For the Zeeman term, B was chosen to be uniform in the z-direction, causing the magnetization field vectors to rotate in the xy-plane.
+The strength coefficient is gmuB=g*mu*B, where g is the g-factor, mu is the magneton, and B is the magnetic field strength.
+RK4 is used, which preserves the norm of m as 1 and conserves topological charge.

+% Electric field term
+For the electric field term, E was chosen to be uniform in the x-direction, causing the skyrmion to move to the right.
+RK4 is used, but the skyrmion's shape is not preserved.
+This needs to be fixed.
+El = e*E/(4*pi*s*n)

 % Landau-Lifshitz term
 This term causes the skyrmion to spread out.
 The strength coefficient is kappa=(rho_s)/(s*n), where rho_s is the spin stiffness, s is the spin Casimir, and n is the particle number density.
 RK4 is used, but it does not conserve abs(m)=1; this is not physical and needs to be addressed.

-% Zeeman term
-For the Zeeman term, B was chosen to be uniform in the z-direction, causing the magnetization field vectors to rotate in the xy-plane.
-The strength coefficient is gmuB=g*mu*B, where g is the g-factor, mu is the magneton, and B is the magnetic field strength.
-RK4 is used, which preserves the norm of m as 1 and conserves topological charge.

 % Pontryagin density
 I used the solid-angle method with the intent to exactly calculate the numerical Pontryagin density.